TehGM/Wolfringo/README.md

 ### Download

-> This library is currently in preview and hasn't yet been battle-tested, and therefore there might be bugs and updates might introduce breaking changes, some of which might not be clearly documented.
-Once preview ends, I'll do my best to make the library as backwards-compatible as possible, but until 1.0.0 release, be aware of pre-release stage of this library.
-Any version before 0.3.0 can be especially unstable.
+> This library is currently in preview and any update until version 1.0.0 might introduce breaking changes.

 Since version 0.4.0, this package is now downloadable via [nuget.org](https://www.nuget.org/packages/Wolfringo/)!